latestchatty/webchatty/doc/webchatty-api.md

 A maximum of 10,000 events are returned.
 An error is returned if more than 10,000 events have occurred since your specified `lastEventId`.
 In that case, throw out your world and start over.
 This will be faster than trying to catch up with a massive list of individual updates.

 Note that sometimes this will return an empty list of events.
 This is normal.
+For instance, if no events have occurred yet.

 Parameters:
 - `lastEventId=[INT]` - Wait until any event newer than this ID appears.
 If a newer event already exists, then the request returns immediately without waiting.
-- `includeParentAuthor=[BIT?]` - If true, then the parentAuthor field will be included in the E_NEWP object.
-By default, it is not included.

 Response:
 ```